 - Inbound: a malicious IP address attempted to contact the device.

 - The file (or process) on the device that was used to contact the website.

 - Internet activity is often transferred using files on your device.

 - Files are commonly associated with Internet applications such as browsers or peer-to-peer (P2P) clients.

 - Excluding a file or process may allow all Internet activity to pass through the respective application.

-    To prevent Web Protection from blocking a website you trust, refer to the article Add exclusions to Malwarebytes for Windows.
+To prevent Web Protection from blocking a website you trust, refer to the article Exclude detections in Malwarebytes on Windows devices.